johnwalicki/Node-RED-Playbulb-Workshop/RaspberryPi/SETUP.md

 ## Raspberry Pi Setup instructions

 - Use SSH or PuTTY from your laptop and connect to the RaspberryPi
-- The Playbulb bluetooth controller is in the **/home/pi/playbulb** directory.
+- The Playbulb bluetooth controller programs are installed in the **/home/pi/playbulb** directory.
+The **device.json** file contains the MQTT connection information.
 ```
 cd /home/pi/playbulb
 vi device.json
 ```
-Enter the OrgID, Device Type, Device ID, Auth Token information  :
+Enter the OrgID, Device Type, Device ID, Auth Token information created in the Watson IoT Platform :
 ```
 {
   "org": "<your org ID here>",